Asqatasun/Asqatasun/docs/Rule-6-1-3.md

 # Rule 6.1.3

 ## Summary

-This test consists in checking whether the context of each clickable area is enough explicit to understand the purpose and the target
+This test consists in checking whether the text of each clickable area is enough explicit to understand the purpose and the target.

 ## Business description